eduardopiairo/learnpipe/platform-engineering/platform-engineering-certified-practitioner/platform-engineering-certified-practitioner.md

 - The purpose of a Platform Orchestrator is to connect the developer's application source code to the platform source code laid out by platform/infra teams.

 https://github.com/InternalDeveloperPlatform/pe-course-labs/blob/main/pocketidp.md

+## Module 4: The art of building golden paths

+### What's a Golden Path?

+Also known as Happy Path!

+- Platform user performs a task
+- Minimal cognitive load
+- Nothing can go wrong
+- Standardize and automated
+- Diff to "golden cage" (you can also go off path)

+A golden path is a preconfigured, paved road that offers developers an end-to-end workflow for common tasks.
+A true golden path allows for flexibility; developers should be able to go off-path when needed.

+In contrast, a golden cage arises when developers are forced to follow potentially non-ideal patterns with little to no flexibility

+### How to identify Golden Paths

+#### Value Stream Mapping
+- Visualization of steps of the value stream
+- Lean methodology to identify waste
+- "Waste" in our context:
+    - Waiting times
+    - Manual touchpoints/handoffs
+    - Context switching
+    - Operational steps without adding value

+Key metrics:
+- Lead time
+- Process time (work time)
+- % of CA (complete and accurate)

+IDP can also act as a discovery mechanism, allowing developers to request new functionalities, which can then inform the creation of new golden paths over time.

+### Common Golden Paths
+- Scaffolfing, create a new service

+### Pain points in day 2 operations
+- Operations that developers do every day

+Add a postgress to an existing workload and deploy all the way to production
+- Developer
+- Ops/infra
+- Security

+Frequency makes the diffference:
+- Scaffolding: 3x per year
+- Deployment.
+3 x per day

+### Golden Paths - Sorted by Impact
+- Daily deployments including changes in configuration (happening every day)
+- Spinning up ephemeral environments (needed with every review)
+- Adding resources (happening sometimes in the project lifetime)
+- Scaffolding new workloads and create environments (happening once per project / product)

+## Homework
+- Mapp out at least 2 end-to-end developer workflows
+    - How are they corrently performed?
+    - Whtat's the golden path version?